macewanCS/Nodepad--/spec/spec.md

   A user can resolve their ticket, but will be required to enter their solution to the problem before it can be resolved.

 ##Viewing Branch Tickets

-The user will have the ability to view their branch tickets.
-This feature works the same as viewing thier own tickets, but the user can view any ticket that they are authorized to see from their entire branch.
-These will include open and closed tickets.
-The reason behind having a branch tickets is to try and stop an influx of tickets coming in from the same issue, such as wifi being down over the entire branch.
-The user should check an issue to see if it has been reported before submitting a ticket that may be effect he whole branch.
-There will be a way to filter which branches are being viewed at any time, so a user will be able to see any branch's tickets.
+A user wil be able to see tickets made at their branch by navigating to the Branch Tickets screen.
+This will include open and closed tickets.

+This screen will be similar to the individual ticket screen in design.
+Searching will be accomplished in the same way as the my tickets screen.

+A user should not be able to close branch tickets.

 ##Submitting a ticket
 The system will allow for a user to submit a ticket into the system.
 The imperative information for IT/HR will be required so there is no need to follow up.
 The tickets will be separated into categories, so that we can reduce confusion amongst employees.